gstephan30/gstephan30/README.md

 Currently, I work as a _data scientist_ in manufacturing and quality assurance.
 My role involves:

-    Developing business intelligence solutions (e.g., KPI dashboards) for internal and external stakeholders Building machine learning applications for monitoring and quality assurance using web-based platforms.
+- Developing business intelligence solutions (e.g., KPI dashboards) for internal and external stakeholders
+- Building machine learning applications and optimisation models for monitoring and quality assurance using web-based platforms.

 I earned my PhD in Computer Science from the University of Melbourne, where I gained extensive experience in data analysis and data profiling as part of the Melbourne eResearch Group.